Accommodation Process/Requesting Services

 - LOAs are the official notification to faculty that a student has been approved for accommodations for their specific course.

-- Failure to pick up, deliver to the instructor and return to Accessibility Services may result in the accommodation not being arranged.
+- Failure to pick up, deliver to the instructor and return to DSS may result in the accommodation not being arranged.
 Accommodations are NOT retroactive.

-- The student is responsible for picking up and delivering these notices to their instructor(s), securing the instructors’ signatures and returning them to the Accessibility Office.
-For online classes, Accessibility staff may forward the Letter of Accommodation to the instructor via email.
-The Accessibility staff will review pertinent information with new students as applicable to their particular situation (Test Scheduling Guidelines, Using Note Takers, etc.).
+- The student is responsible for picking up and delivering these notices to their instructor(s), securing the instructors’ signatures and returning them to DSS.
+For online classes, DSS staff may forward the Letter of Accommodation to the instructor via email.
+The DSS staff will review pertinent information with new students as applicable to their particular situation (Test Scheduling Guidelines, Using Note Takers, etc.).
 Initially, staff will provide a copy to students and keep one for the student’s file.

-- If the instructor disagrees with the recommended accommodation(s) listed on the Letter of Accommodation, they should contact the accessibility manager immediately.
+- If the instructor disagrees with the recommended accommodation(s) listed on the Letter of Accommodation, they should contact the DSS manager immediately.
 Until the dispute is resolved, they should permit the accommodations.
-Faculty are encouraged to collaborate with the student and Accessibility Services in devising the most appropriate accommodations allowing equal access without lessening course/program integrity.
+Faculty are encouraged to collaborate with the student and DSS in devising the most appropriate accommodations allowing equal access without lessening course/program integrity.
 Faculty can follow the Grievance Procedure if the issue is not resolved.

 Students may discontinue accommodations at any time.
-If discontinuing note taking, real time captioning, interpreting services or testing in Accessibility Services, students must contact Accessibility Services staff.
+If discontinuing note taking, real time captioning, interpreting services or testing through DSS, students must contact DSS staff.